Archduchess Anna of Austria: Marriage plans

+Marriage

+In June 1546 Anna, along with her mother and her sister, arrived in Regensburg to finalize marriage negotiations and to meet the prospective grooms.

+William had initially been given the choice between Anna and her younger sister Maria for a bride.
+He chose Anna, but eventually it was deemed more politically prudent that Albert marry Anna.
+The Wittelsbaches lands bordered Austria and were a potential threat which had to be neutralized by a marriage to a Habsburg, and there was also the expectation of help from the young Duke in Charles V's war against the Schmakaldic league.
+Anna's father Ferdinand also required that Anna renounce her and her descendants claims to the Habsburg inheritance.
+Anna's dowry was set at 50,000 guilders.

+But before Anna and Albert could be wed they would need a papal dispensation since they were second cousins through Kunigunde of Austria being the grandmother of Albert and her brother Maximilian I, Holy Roman Emperor being the great-grandfather of Anna.
+An envoy was hastily dispatched to Rome to obtain the dispensation from Pope Paul III.
+The dispensation was granted on 17 June, and the marriage contract was signed on 19 June.

+Anna was married to Albert on 4 July 1546 in a lavish ceremony with festivities which lasted for eight days, and two weeks later on 18 July 1546, Anna's sister married the Duke of Jülich-Kleve.

+After the marriage festivities were over, Anna and her new husband left for Bavaria, accompanied by her brother Maximilian.

-After their marriage, the young couple lived at the Trausnitz Castle in Landshut, until Albert became duke upon his father's death on 7 March 1550.
+The young couple lived at the Trausnitz Castle in Landshut until Albert became duke upon his father's death on 7 March 1550.
 At the Munich Residenz, Anna and Albert had great influence on the spiritual life in the Duchy of Bavaria, and enhanced the reputation of Munich as a city of art, by founding several museums and laying the foundations for the Bavarian State Library.

 Anna and Albert were also patrons to the painter Hans Muelich and the Franco-Flemish composer Orlande de Lassus.
-In 1552, the duke commissioned an inventory of the jewelry in the couple's possession.
+In 1552, the duke commissioned an inventory of the jewellery in the couple's possession.
 The resulting manuscript, still held by the Bavarian State Library, was the Jewel Book of the Duchess Anna of Bavaria ("Kleinodienbuch der Herzogin Anna von Bayern"), and contains 110 drawings by Hans Muelich.

 A religious woman, Anna made extensive donations to the Catholic abbey of Vadstena in Sweden and generously supported the Franciscan Order.
 She also provided a strict education of her grandson, the later Elector Maximilian I of Bavaria.

+Widowhood

 When her husband died on 24 October 1579 and was succeeded by his eldest surviving son, William V, Anna as duchess dowager maintained her own court at the Munich Residenz.
-150 years after her death in 1590, her descendant Elector Charles I of Bavaria used her marriage treaty with Albert as a pretext to claim the Austrian and Bohemian crown lands of the Habsburg monarchy.
+In 1740, 150 years after her death in 1590, her descendant Elector Charles Albert of Bavaria would use her marriage treaty with Albert as a pretext to claim the Austrian and Bohemian crown lands of the Habsburg monarchy.